rats-device-attestation/draft-poirier-rats-eat-da/draft-poirier-rats-eat-da.md

 ## Freshness Model

 DAT supports the freshness models for attestation Evidence based on nonces and epoch IDs (see {{Section 10.2 and Section 10.3 of -rats-arch}}) using the `eat_nonce` claim to convey the nonce or epoch ID supplied by the Verifier.
-No further assumption are made about the specific remote attestation protocol.
+No further assumptions are made about the specific remote attestation protocol.

 Note that the use of epoch IDs is subject by the type restrictions imposed by the `eat_nonce` syntax.
 For use in DAT, the epoch ID must be encodable as an opaque binary string of between 8 and 64 octets; an Epoclet can be used for this purpose (see {{-epoch-markers}}).